Skip to main content

 The Rise of Digital-Age Marketing

-Beyond the opportunities created by the advent of email and the internet, social media channels such as Facebook and Instagram have become integral to digital-age marketing.
-A HubSpot blog post highlights the role of digital marketing professionals.
+Beyond the opportunities created by the advent of email and the internet, social media channels such as Facebook and Instagram are integral to digital-age marketing.
+A HubSpot guide to digital marketing explains how different specialists work in concert: A content marketer produces blog posts and other assets to generate leads; a social media marketer promotes those assets through paid and organic posts; and an email marketer sequences campaigns to move prospects further down the funnel.

-• Email Marketing: the use of email campaigns to increase sales of products.
+• Email marketing: The use of email campaigns to generate leads and increase sales of products.

-Learn more about STU’s online Master of Business Administration with a concentration in Marketing.
+Learn more about STU’s online MBA with a specialization in Marketing program.

 Our Commitment to Content Publishing Accuracy